vaishnavii7/MRI-segmentation-UNET/README.md

 ### Brain MRI-Segmentation

-This project demonstrates the use of U-NET convolutional neural network for automatic tumor segmentation on brain MRI images (kaggle dataset).
+This project demonstrates the use of U-NET convolutional neural network for automatic tumor segmentation on brain MRI images.
 The workflow includes data loading, preprocessing, augmentation, model construction, training, and evaluation, all implemented in PyTorch.
 A custom dataset class handles MRI images and their segmentation masks while UNET architecture learns to map each image to a pixel-wise probability mask.
 The model is optimized with BCE + Dice loss to improve pixel-level segmentation accuracy.
 The notebook includes training and validation loops, metric tracking (Dice + IoU), and visualization of predictions.